lukediamantopoulos/banner-process/README.md

 ## Chrome Plugins

-This repo includes both Toronto & Montreal's banner tools, used to help QA banners.
 Simply go [chrome extensions](chrome://extensions/), make sure 'developer mode' is on and then click 'Load Unpacked'.
 Select the root folder of each plugin and enjoy!

-Note: Due to the nature and build of each cities method's for creating ads, each cities plugin will only work with their own build type.

 ### Staging QA